SeisComP/seiscomp/doc/base/getting-started.rst

 ----

-If all question have been answered the final choice needs to be made to either create the initial configuration, go back to the last question or to quit without doing anything.
+If all question have been answered the final choice needs to be made to either create the initial configuration, dump the entered configuration parameters, go back to the last question or to quit without doing anything.

 .. code-block:: none